haiwen/seafile-docs-ko/deploy_pro/configurable_options.md

+# Configurable Options
 In the file `/data/haiwen/pro-data/seafevents.conf`:

 ```
 [INDEX FILES]
-# must be "true" to enable search
+## must be "true" to enable search
 enabled = true

-# The interval the search index is updated.
+## The interval the search index is updated.
 Can be s(seconds), m(minutes), h(hours), d(days)
 interval=10m

-# If true, index the contents of office/pdf files while updating search index
+## If true, index the contents of office/pdf files while updating search index
-# Note: If you change this option from "false" to "true", then you need to clear the search index and update the index again.
+## Note: If you change this option from "false" to "true", then you need to clear the search index and update the index again.
 See the FAQ for details.
 index_office_pdf=false

 [OFFICE CONVERTER]

-# must be "true" to enable office/pdf file online preview
+## must be "true" to enable office/pdf file online preview
 enabled = true

-# How many libreoffice worker process to run concurrenlty
+## How many libreoffice worker process to run concurrenlty
 workers = 1

-# where to store the converted office/pdf files
+## where to store the converted office/pdf files
 outputdir = /tmp/

-# how many pages are allowed to be previewed online.
+## how many pages are allowed to be previewed online.
 Default is 50 pages
 max-pages = 50

-# the max size of documents to allow to be previewed online, in MB.
+## the max size of documents to allow to be previewed online, in MB.
 Default is 2 MB
 max-size = 2

 [SEAHUB EMAIL]

-# must be "true" to enable user email notifications when there are new messages
+## must be "true" to enable user email notifications when there are new messages
 enabled = true

-# interval of sending seahub email.
+## interval of sending seahub email.
 Can be s(seconds), m(minutes), h(hours), d(days)
 interval = 30m

 ```